 The first study on medical cannabis in Alabama took place at the University of Alabama at Birmingham in 2014, when a group of researchers investigated cannabidiol (CBD) oil.
 Republican Rep. Mike Ball headed the bill to allow a study, after listening to the plight of Alabama families who have found that cannabis oil is often a more effective medicine for severe conditions like epilepsy than any other treatment.

-The University of Alabama’s researched is focussed on Epidiolex, a CBD drug produced by GW Pharmaceuticals, which meets pharmaceutical standards.
+The University of Alabama’s research is focussed on Epidiolex, a CBD drug produced by GW Pharmaceuticals, which meets pharmaceutical standards.
 Unfortunately, strict federal regulations surrounding the study meant that only a few candidates were permitted to receive CBD oil treatment the first time around.
-This left many families angry, and some even moved away from Alabama to states with freer access to medical cannabis products such as water-soluble CBD oil.
+This left many families angry, and some even moved away from Alabama to states with freer access to medical cannabis products such as water-soluble CBD oil by CBD genesis.

 This was the case for youngster Leni Young, whose family relocated to Oregon to receive medical cannabis treatment for her cerebral palsy.
 The 4-year-old has been suffering from strokes since before she was even born.
 While some medicines have helped to reduce her seizure count (from more than 100 per day), they ultimately had a limited therapeutic effect.
 They left Leni with an array of harmful side effects, which have also hurt her quality of life.

 Leni’s cerebral palsy has rendered her lethargic and has disrupted her mental development, with her symptoms making it harder to learn.
 She has also suffered from rotting teeth.
 After exhausting all other options, Leni’s parents decided to try CBD oil even though it was illegal in Alabama, and the results were comparable to a miracle.
 The family has become strong advocates for CBD bud decriminalization in Alabama, a move that could benefit many families and ensure they aren’t put under the stress that the Youngs have been, view here to get more info.

 Leni’s mother Amy has said on record that her daughter’s CBD oil treatment has improved her condition more than doctors thought was possible.